Maine Seafood Guide – Bluefish

 Wild.

-Bluefish is a migratory, warm-water species that ranges throughout the Atlantic Ocean from Nova Scotia to Argentina, from Spain to southern Africa.
+Bluefish is a migratory, warm-water species that ranges throughout the Atlantic Ocean.
 Swimming together in large schools, strong, stout bluefish migrate north with warming water temperatures and generally, but not always, appear along Maine’s coast during the summer months.

-Blue-green above and silvery below, the bluefish has a large mouth, projecting lower jaw, and prominent sharp teeth.
+Blue-green above and silvery below, the bluefish has a large mouth, protruding lower jaw, and prominent sharp teeth.
 The tail is deeply forked.
 Bluefish are powerful, constant swimmers and voracious predators.
-They frequently follow other schools of fish that are their prey, such as menhaden, mackerel and butterfish.
+They frequently follow other schools of fish that are their prey, such as menhaden, mackerel, and butterfish.

 Season